opensearch-project/documentation-website/_opensearch/mappings.md

 ---
 ## Mapping example usage

-The following example shows how to add the ip_range field and specify `ignore_malformed` parameter to prevent ip addresses that do not conform to your `ip_range` data type.
+The following example shows how to create a mapping to specify that OpenSearch should ignore any documents with malformed ip addresses that do not conform to the `ip_range` data type.
+You accomplish this by setting the `ignore_malformed` parameter to `true`.

-### Create an index with ip_range mapping
+### Create an index with an ip_range mapping

 To create an index, use a PUT request: